 You would not want to miss the picture postcard scenery surrounding Lake Louise.
 The guide suggests the 3.5 km (2 mi) path with 400 m gain (1325 ft) to the historic tea house by an alpine lake.
 Here a network of easy to demanding trails is tempting you to go further and higher.
-For example the 15 km (9.3 mi) circuit into the Plain of Six Glaciers or a 2.5 km (1.6 mi) climb with 515 m (1705 ft) gain to a summit with exeptional views of nearby peaks and distant landscapes.
-Camp for today and tomorrow (showers) near the alpine village of Lake Louise.
+For example the 15 km (9.3 mi) circuit into the Plain of Six Glaciers or a 2.5 km (1.6 mi) climb with 515 m (1705 ft) gain to a summit with exceptional views of nearby peaks and distant landscapes.
+Camp for today and tomorrow (showers) is in Yoho National Park on the western side of the Rockies.
+Emerald Lake, the Natural Bridge, Takakkaw Falls, Spiral Tunnel are among the attractions of Yoho Park.
 Hiking time 3 – 5 hours.

-There is an opportunity for a great white water rafting trip on the Kicking Horse River.
+There is an opportunity for a great white-water rafting trip on the wild Kicking Horse River.
 It involves a side trip to Golden in B.C., headquarters for many outdoor adventures.
-Of course hiking is always an alternative.
-Among the choice of trails the guide would like to show you is an 18 km (11 mi) circuit trough two flower decorated passes at 1830 m and 2180 m (6093 ft and 7250 ft) and spectacular views of Emerald Lake.
-The Natural Bridge, Takakkaw Falls, Spiral Tunnel are other attractions of Yoho Park.
+Alternative is a day of exploring the Iceline Trail, a network of loops and trails around lakes and past glaciers high above the tree line, up to 22 km (13.6 mi) with 585 m (1920 ft) gain.
 Hiking time 6 hours.

 So many possibilities, swimming and a picnic at Pyramid Lake, mountain biking, trail rides, canoeing and more.
 Or take advantage of the trail system near Maligne Lake, for example a 8 km (5 mile) loop hike with 460 m gain (1532 ft) into the hills above tree line at 2150 m (7160 ft) elevation and possibly all the way to a 2790 m (9290 ft) peak overlooking this picturesque lake.
 Hiking time 2 – 6 hours.

+At Mount Robson, highest peak of the Canadian Rockies with 3954 m (12964 ft), You hike the 4.5 km (2.8 mi) trail under huge cedars and hemlock trees to Kinney Lake.
 Leaving the western ranges Rockies behind you cross the Columbia Ranges and reach Wells Gray Provincial Park in the Cariboo Mountains.
 On the way you have the opportunity to go on an optional 1-hour jeep safari or a jet boat safari to see black bears, grizzlies and other wildlife from close up at the river’s edge.
 A beautiful lakeside campground (showers) for tonight and tomorrow where you can rent a boat and fishing gear and try to catch your dinner.